Battery Industry Basics: A Glossary for Battery Terms and Terminology

 Calendar Aging

-The effects of time on battery health.
+Battery calendar aging is the effects of time on battery health.
 Batteries degrade over time, even when they are not cycled, especially while under high temperature and/or high voltage conditions.
 Overall battery longevity is determined by a combination of cycle aging and calendar aging effects.

 State of Energy

-State of Energy (SoE) is an estimate of the remaining usable energy in a battery system and a capability of Zitara Live LookAhead algorithms.
+Battery State of Energy (SoE) is an estimate of the remaining usable energy in a battery system and a capability of Zitara Live LookAhead algorithms.
 Unlike SoC, which only addresses current over time, SoE accounts for the voltage at which the current will be supplied and represents power over time.

 State of Power

-State of Power (SoP) is a measure of the maximum possible charge or discharge power that a battery system can support over a fixed time interval.
+Battery State of Power (SoP) is a measure of the maximum possible charge or discharge power that a battery system can support over a fixed time interval.
 SoP estimation is a capability of Zitara Live LookAhead algorithms that is more precise than a static maximum charge or discharge rate.

 C-Rate